mc-er/dact-sRNAs/README.md

 - score
 - strand
 - frame
-- attributes (the ID of the feature)
+- attributes (the ID of the feature in the format "schaffold:start-end")

 Path to script: `scripts/bed2gff3.py` <br>